 Darrell Daniels, a retired Navy officer, described his wife of 33 years as someone who'd never intentionally harm herself or others.

 He said prior to the crash, Sandra Daniels went to Balboa Naval Medical Center to get some insulin.
-He believes her insulin levels may have destabilized on her trip home, disorienting her.
+He believes her blood-sugar levels may have destabilized on her trip home, disorienting her.

-Darrell Daniels said he was shown video of his wife driving against traffic prior to the collision.
+Darrell said he was shown video of his wife driving against traffic prior to the collision.

 "You kind of lose consciousness and basically you're not in control of your faculties, and you kind of get tunnel vision, almost like you're looking through a paper towel tube, that's what you see.
 You can't really -- you don't have any peripheral vision.
 And so when I saw her going down the freeway, perfect in that lane, you know, I'm certain that she wasn't seeing the cars going by in the opposite direction,” Daniels explained.